apache/incubator-taverna-site/content/code/index.md

 <a href="https://github.com/taverna/" class="alert-link">taverna GitHub repositories</a>.
 </p></p>
 The links below are to the temporary STAGING repository
 <a href="https://github.com/taverna-incubator" class="alert-link">taverna-incubator</a> at Github.
-The repositories called <code>incubator-*</code> are ready to be migrated to git.apache.org, while the remaining are drafts of proposed git restructure.
+The repositories called <code>incubator-*</code> should build, and are ready to be migrated to git.apache.org, while the remaining are <strong>drafts</strong> of proposed git restructure and probably <em>won't build</em> correctly..
 Note that the structure of the staging repositories might change significantly before the code has been migrated.